 Are You Experiencing Leadership Team Problems?

 As business owners and top level executives, our job is often to deal with the hard truths of an operation.
-One of the hardest of all truths comes when a member of a leadership team is struggling with their responsibilities in a way that negatively impacts the rest of the organization.
+One of the hardest of all truths comes when we experience leadership team problems, a member of a leadership team is struggling with their responsibilities in a way that negatively impacts the rest of the organization.

 To make matters worse, dealing with high level personnel issues comes with its own bag of frustrations and unique problems as often the team member is a trusted or long-standing employee or even a close friend.

 Ideally, that team member is simply not meeting the numbers they know they are responsible for meeting.
 This, at least, makes the problem one that can easily be identified.
 More often, though ,the problem is manifesting itself more subtly.

 The team member may be arguing with others, resisting new changes in the organization, or simply never going that extra mile that a company needs to thrive.